dylnb/LambdaCalculator/docs/Launch4j_Tutorial.md

 10. Press open on the top left, open the `LC_SE.xml` OR `LC_TE.xml` file to edit.
 11. On a Mac, open terminal and cd into the unzipped folder from Step 2.
 12. Run `sh build-package.sh student` OR `sh build-package.sh teacher` on terminal.
-13. This will create an exe file in the launch4j folder of the project, as well as a dmg file for mac in apps/osx-student.
+13. This will create an exe file in the launch4j folder of the project, as well as a dmg file for Mac in apps/osx-student.
 14. Create a new folder and name it `LCSE` OR `LCTE`.
 15. Copy `jre180` and `Lambda Calculator SE.exe` OR `Lambda Calculator TE.exe` into the folder.
 16. Cd into `launch4j/LCSE` or `launch4j/LCTE` from terminal then type `ls -la` to see if there are any extra files.